dharmafly/connect-ratelimit/README.md

 client ip/hostname to your node server.

-When a limit is reached the middleware will cancel the middleware chain early with `res.end('Rate limit exceeded.')`.
+When a limit is reached the middleware will cancel the middleware chain early with `res.end('Rate limit exceeded.')` or you can optionally check for a limit exceeding yourself elsewhere down the chain.

 About
 -----

 ### Catagories

+Catagories serve as templates to manage different types of connecting clients.
-By default all clients are catagorized as 'normal'.
-Whitelists and blacklist catagories exist solely as templates to help you manage requesting clients.
+By default all clients are catagorized as 'normal' but `whitelist` and `blacklist` catagories also exist.

 #### normal